Take my word: move your sites away from SiteGround.

 I’ve used it.

 It’s overpriced, slow, and doesn’t fix CPU limits.
-I even added more CPU/RAM and was still getting CPU issues (plus my site wasn’t crazy fast after doing it).
-There are way better cloud hosting options than SiteGround.
-So once you outgrow GoGeek, I would leave immediately.
+I even added more cores/RAM and was still getting CPU issues (plus my site wasn’t crazy fast after doing it).
+There are better cloud hosts especially when you compare their technology and number of cores/RAM you get for the price.
+If you’re getting CPU limits on SiteGround’s GoGeek plan, do not upgrade to their cloud hosting.

 6. Google Blocked SiteGround’s DNS For 4 Days